Legion baseball: Gering takes advantage of opportunities in win over Sidney

 People are also reading…

-Gering will be back in action Wednesday when they travel to Chadron and then they have a big tournament in Torrington beginning Thursday.
+Gering traveled to Chadron on Wednesday followed by a big tournament in Torrington which starts Thursday.

 Sidney outhit PVC 8-5.
 Gering was led by Carter Reisig with two hits, including a double and triple.
 Jackson Howard also had a double.